Winter tyres and snow socks

 Article 1 of 2

-Winter tyres and snow socks can improve traction in slippery conditions.
-Our guide explains how they work and whether they’re worth buying.
+Winter tyres can improve traction in slippery conditions.
+We explain how winter tyres work and whether it's worth replacing your summer or all-season tyres.

-While they are increasingly heavily promoted by tyre makers and fitters, winter tyres can prove a significant investment to prepare for what may only be a short spell of bad weather.
+Winter tyres are increasingly heavily promoted by tyre makers and fitters, yet they're a significant investment for what may only be used during a short spell of bad weather.

-So are they worth investing in?
+Winter tyres can help improve traction and safety in wintry conditions - but are they worth the extra cost?
 In this guide, we cut through the hype to help you make an informed decision.

 What are winter tyres?

-Most UK cars are fitted with summer tyres, and some with all-season tyres.
-But winter tyres are designed specifically to remain supple in colder temperatures and maximise traction when driving on snow and ice.
-The key differences are:
+Most UK cars are fitted with summer tyres, as there's currently no legal requirement to fit winter tyres during colder months.
+Winter tyres are designed specifically to remain supple in colder temperatures and maximise traction when driving on snow and ice.

-- they use a softer rubber compound (usually by including more natural rubber in the mix)
+- Winter tyres use a softer rubber compound (usually by including more natural rubber in the mix), which stays softer in low temperatures.

-- the surface of the tread blocks is covered with little jagged slits – called sipes
+- The surface of the tread blocks is covered with small jagged slits - called sipes.
+These increase the tyre's surface area against the road and improve traction.

-- they generally have deeper tread grooves than conventional summer tyres.
+- To more effectively displace water, winter tyres generally have deeper tread grooves than conventional summer tyres.

 What are winter tyres good at?